What is the OEC Parent Cabinet?

 How can I apply?

-Applications have closed as of June 28, 2021.
-Please stay up to date on the website as any updates will be added.
-The Parent Cabinet will take applications again after 2 years.
+Applications have closed as of June 28, 2021, and the Parent Cabinet will take applications again after estimated 2 years.
 Even though applications have closed, we encourage all parents or caregivers in Connecticut to get involved in any local parent and early childhood groups who will be connected to the Parent Cabinet.

 Contact us at OEC.ParentCabinet@ct.gov and we will respond within 1-2 business days.